Marlins score 3 in 10th to rally past Pirates 5-4 - WHIZ News

 Jon Berti hit an RBI single that trimmed Miami’s deficit to 4-3.
 Aguilar followed with a one-out RBI single to center field against All-Star closer David Bednar (3-3) that advanced Berti to third.

 Bednar intentionally walked pinch-hitter Luke Williams to load the bases.
-Brian Anderson’s grounder forced Berti at home and advanced Aguilar to third.
+Brian Anderson’s grounder forced Berti at home and sent Aguilar to third.

 The first pitch from Bednar to Jesús Sánchez got past catcher Jason Delay, scoring Aguilar.